OpenSilver/OpenSilver.Documentation/documentation/general/development-setup.md

 ## Contents
 1. Install the Latest Version of Visual Studio 2022
 2. Install the OpenSilver Plugin for Visual Studio
-3. Download .NET 7
+3. Download .NET SDK
-4. Install WebAssembly Tools for .NET 7
+4. Install WebAssembly Tools for .NET
 5. Download and Install the IIS URL Rewrite Module

 ## 1. Install the Latest Version of Visual Studio 2022